ThomasFeron/Phenotyping-CRootBox-DeepLearning/README.md

 ### Root systems Generator and Deep Learning neural networks to predict phenotypes from experimental images.

-The aim of this script is to run CRootBOX in a batch mode in order to create any number of root systems, with any combinaison of parameters.
+The aim of this script is to

+- Run CRootBOX in a batch mode in order to create any number of root systems, with any combinaison of parameters.
-Once these roots have been generated and all the parameters compiled, this script also generates the corresponding images.
+- Compile the parameters files.
+- Generates the corresponding images.
+- Train a Deep neural network to find biological growth parameters from CRootBox images.
-After analyzing the images with RIAJ, this script also contains the neural network and its training in order to predict the phenotype of real scans of experimental root systems
+- Predict the phenotype of real scans of experimental root systems from this training neural network or
+- Classify real scans of root systems into different classes of phenotypes